Do you doubt your accomplishments? Do you experience a persistent internalized fear of being exposed as a fraud?

 Strengthening your ability to know how others perceive you and matching this with your own positive self-perception, AND knowing one or two areas to develop results in your psychological health.

 - Involve yourself in a peer group to gain a strong sense of your accomplished self.

-- Write down your accomplishments of the past year, or month.
-Do this regularly and remind yourself when you begin to doubt yourself.
+- Write down your accomplishments of the past year or month.
+Do this regularly and remind yourself of them when you begin to doubt yourself.

 - Shift your fear of things going wrong, and trust yourself you will be able to fix the glitches that inevitably occur.

-- Ask trusted others your five best attributes, and believe them.
+- Ask trusted others to tell you what your five best attributes are, and believe them.

 If you don’t believe in yourself, why would others?